Degree Requirements and Satisfactory Progress

 Graduate students are required to complete the School’s degree requirements as outlined in The Graduate Programs.
 Full-time graduate registration is defined as at least 12 credits per term.
 Students may not register for point loads greater than 21 credits per term.

-A graduate student who has matriculated in an M.S. program or is a special student is considered to be making normal progress if at the completion of 9 credits, he or she has earned a cumulative GPA of 2.5.
-Candidates in the Doctor of Engineering Science (Eng.Sc.D.) program are expected to achieve a 3.0 grade-point average at the completion of 9 points of course work.
+A graduate student who has matriculated in an M.S. program or is a special student is considered to be making normal progress if he or she has earned a cumulative GPA of 2.5 or minimum GPA required by the academic department, whicheve is higher.
+Candidates in the Doctor of Engineering Science (Eng.Sc.D.) program are expected to achieve a 3.0 grade-point average or minimum GPA required by the academic department, whichever is higher.

-Thereafter, graduate students are considered to be making minimum satisfactory progress if they successfully complete at least 75 percent of all courses they have registered for as candidates for the degree with grades of C– or better.
-Students placed on academic probation because of their grades are nonetheless considered to be making minimum satisfactory progress for their first term on probation (see chapter “Academic Standing,” following).
-Degree requirements for master’s degrees must be completed within five years; those for the doctoral degrees must be completed within seven years.
-A minimum cumulative grade-point average of 2.5 (in all courses taken as a degree candidate) is required for the M.S. degree; a minimum GPA of 3.0 is required for the Doctor of Engineering Science (Eng.Sc.D.) degree.
+Graduate students who have overall poor grades and/or a prior history of poor academic performance may be placed on academic probation or may be asked to leave the School permanently.
+Degree requirements for master's degrees must be completed within five years; those for the doctoral degrees must be completed within seven years.
+A minimum cumulative grade-point average of 2.5 (in all courses taken as a degree candidate) i required for the M.S. degree; a minimum GPA of 3.0 is required for the Doctor of Engineering Science (Eng.Sc.D.) degree.
 The minimum residence requirement for each Columbia degree is 30 points of course work completed at Columbia.